garious/icontrib/yoink/README.md

 ----

-Each subdirectory of the 'examples' directory contains a standalone webserver in 'server.go' and client code in its 'index.js'.  'hello' is a minimal webpage using Yoink.  'canvas' introduces the fundamental 'stdlib' library 'dom.js'.
+Each subdirectory of the 'examples' directory contains a standalone webserver in 'server.go' and client code in its 'index.js'.  [hello](examples/hello/) is a minimal webpage using Yoink.  [canvas](examples/canvas/) introduces the 'dom.js', used to create DOM elements.  [react](examples/react/) shows how to test dynamic content with 'observable.js' and 'assert.js'.
+Finally, the [layout](examples/layout/) example demonstrates how to use 'layout.js' to create new widgets of your own.
-Finally, the 'layout' example shows off 'layout.js' and how a more typical Yoink webpage is composed.

 jsappserver